In Hanoi: Noi Bai International airport is 39 km from Hanoi’s downtown and

-takes about 45 minutes to drive to the Australian Embassy and a further 15 minutes to the city centre by taxi.
+takes about 45 minutes to drive to the Australian Embassy or the city

 The country has seven further international and 15 domestic airports.
 All

 Taxis are an inexpensive and viable way to get around, Vinasun and Mai Linh

 Austrade can help you arrange hiring a car with a driver during your stay,

 There are a wide range of hotels to choose from in Hanoi and Ho Chi Minh City.
 A 10 per cent VAT and a service fee five per cent is often charged on top of advertised prices.